angr/angr-doc/INSTALL.md

 sudo docker run -it angr/angr
 ```

-Synchronization of files in and out of docker is left as an exercise to the user (hint: check out `docker -v`).
+Synchronization of files in and out of docker is left as an exercise to the user (hint: check out `docker run -v`).

 ### Modifying the angr container